 Some health issues and negative complications that can occur from being obese include the following: depression, anxiety, fatigue, joint and muscle pain, and the incapability of participating in different physical activities.
 There’s also a higher chance that obese individuals could be diagnosed with type 2 diabetes, different forms of arthritis, ischemic heart disease, and various cardiovascular issues.

-In the U.S. alone, it has been found that 37 percent of the adult population is obese, whereas, close to eight percent are close to suffering from severe obesity.
+In the U.S. alone, it has been found that 37% of the adult population is obese, whereas, close to 8% are close to suffering from severe obesity.
 Therefore, it’s suggested to take this diagnosis seriously if one wants to prevent additional complications from occurring.